Chariacthus/Chariacthus/README.md

 ### 🎯 What I'm Up To

-- 💻 Building sleek, responsive websites
+- 💻 Building simple, responsive websites
-- 🧪 Experimenting with modern frameworks & design systems
+- 🧪 Testing with new design systems & frameworks
-- 🛠️ Always learning, always improving
+- 🛠️ Always learning, always growing

 ---